 Step 1: Dig

-Dig a circular trench of approximately 160 feet in depth.
+Dig a circular trench approximately 160 feet in depth.
 The radius of the circular trench should be calculated in order to accommodate the 17 miles of concrete-lined piping.
 Place the piping into the trench, connecting it all together.

 Step 2: Bury

 Attach the 9,300 magnets to the piping at regular intervals.
-These magnets will be used to force your protons, neutrons, quarks etc through the tunnel.
+These magnets will be used to force your protons, neutrons, quarks etc. through the tunnel.
 Connect everything together (wires, switches, refrigeration piping, main accelerator unit) before burying the entire assembly.
 Make sure to run a cable to the surface in order to connect the Large Hadron Collider to your desktop computer or laptop.

 Step 3: Plug In Your Large Hadron Collider